andrew-johnson-4/andrew-johnson-4/README.md

 “At some level all logical statements are just mouth sounds.”

-"TF-IDF is a checksum too!"
+“TF-IDF is a checksum too!”

 ## Bulletin